thsutton/talk-dynamic-programming/presentation/outline.md

 The key observation is that all these algorithms start with an empty tableau and gradually fill it in as they solve progressively larger sub-problems.

-If we can find an appropriate ordering on sub-problems we can make use of some of the construction functions provided by libraries like `vector` to implement these algorithms.
+1. Find a total ordering on sub-problems.
+This generally falls out of the structure of the problem.

+1. Find a bijection $ix : prob \rightarrow \mathbb{N}$ between the natural numbers and the problem parameters.

+1. Implement the step function ("given optimal solutions to the sub-problems...").

+1. Glue them together with a framework to drive the recursion, extract the answer, etc.

+The tableaux may be awkward shapes and we'd like to avoid wasting, e.g.,
+$O(\frac{n}{2})$ space if we can so making `ix` nice will be key.

 ## Framework

-1. Impose a total order on sub-problems such that "small" problems come before larger ones.

-2. Implement an isomorphism between the order (i.e. `Int`) and the parameters which characterise a sub-problem.
+1. Ordering is determined by dependency (problems come after the sub-problems they depend on); generally this is trivial from the parameters of a sub-problem.

+1. Implement a pair of functions (or an `Iso` when I can be bothered changing the code) $ps :: Int \rightarrow prob$ and $ix :: prob \rightarrow Int$.

-3. Implement a function which, given a `Vector` of solved "prior" problems, generates an optimal solution for the current problem.
+1. Implement a function which, given a `Vector a` of solved sub-problems, and the parameters for a sub-problem, generates an optimal solution.

-4. Glue these together by using `Data.Vector.constructN`.
+1. Glue these together by using `Data.Vector.constructN`.

 ## Implementation